enowars/enowars6-service-pixelspace/documentation/README.md

 While there is no coded exploit within the repository, the building blocks for the following exploit are already implemented.
 Therefore, a writeup for the exploit can be found below.

 1. Create two accounts via the `signup` endpoint (following named `exploit-seller` and `exploit-buyer`).
-2. Enlist a previously created `shopItem` with a price lower than or equal to 100 under use of the `exploit-seller` account.
+2. Enlist a previously created `shopItem` with a price lower than or equal to 100 using the `exploit-seller` account.
-3. Gather the info needed to purchase the new `shopListing` created in step 2.
+3. Gather the information needed to purchase the new `shopListing` created in step 2.
 4. Send two concurrent request against the purchase endpoint for the specified item (`shop/item/purchase/<item_id>`) with the `exploit-buyer` account.
-5. Since the `exploit-buyer` won't have any balance left, create a new account and repeat the steps above with the price of the `shopListing` being doubled.
+5. Since the `exploit-buyer` will not have any balance left, create a new account and repeat the steps above with the price of the `shopListing` being doubled.
    Here, the `exploit-seller` will become the `exploit-buyer` for the next iteration.

-If the race condition is fulfilled the `exploit-seller` will get balance worth two times the price of the item enlisted in step 2.
+If the race condition is fulfilled, the `exploit-seller` will get balance worth two times the price of the item enlisted in step 2.
 Therefore, the balance of the `exploit-seller` will increase exponentially.

-Since the price of all items containing a flag is between $0.85*(2^{31} -2)$ and $2^{31} -2$ a mostly consistent, winning race condition is needed to exploit the service in the way described above.
+Since the price of all items containing a flag is between $0.85*(2^{31} -2)$ and $2^{31} -2$, a consitently winning the race condition is needed to exploit the service in the way described above.

 ### 4.3 Fix